bodziosamolot/sourceGenerators/article.md

 # Debugging the Source Generator

 Unfortunately the code that we write does not always produce the results we have expected.
 How can we debug a source generator?
 It is a bit awkward.
-In order to break on Generator execution You need to add the following line to it:
+In order to break on generator execution You need to add the following line to it:

 `Debugger.Launch()`

-When the Generator executes You will be presented with a prompt with the choice of IDE's to use for the debugging session:
+When the generator executes You will be presented with a prompt with the choice of IDE's to use for the debugging session:

 ![JIT Debugger Prompt](https://i.imgur.com/lEseLeh.png)